saurabh-kundu/ToDoApp/README.md

 # ToDoApp
-This is a simple ToDoApp madeusing Angular
+This is a simple ToDoApp made using Angular